 By Susan B. Curtis

 Whether you call it grit, resilience or perseverance, it’s a behavior that will serve students well in the Common Core classroom and beyond.
 What may divide participants in the “gritty resolve” debate is just how educators should help students go about developing it.
-This new MiddleWeb Resource Roundup looks at the growth of grit awareness and at current evaluations of what is most likely to increase kids’ determination to learn the hard stuff.
+This MiddleWeb Resource Roundup looks at the growth of grit awareness and at current evaluations of what is most likely to increase kids’ determination to learn the hard stuff.

 21st Century Grit